tc39/proposal-temporal/docs/timezone-draft.md

 All the methods that custom time zones inherit from `Temporal.TimeZone` are implemented in terms of `getOffsetNanosecondsFor()`, `getPossibleAbsolutesFor()`, and the value of the _[[Identifier]]_ internal slot.
 For example, `getOffsetStringFor()` and `getDateTimeFor()` call `getOffsetNanosecondsFor()`, and `getAbsoluteFor()` calls both.

-> **FIXME:** These names are not very good.
-> Help is welcome in determining the color of this bike shed.

 Alternatively, a custom time zone doesn't have to be a subclass of `Temporal.TimeZone`.
 In this case, it can be a plain object, which must implement `getOffsetNanosecondsFor()`, `getPossibleAbsolutesFor()`, and `toString()`.